 is a Visiting Fellow at the Institute for Women’s Studies in the Arab World at Lebanese American University in Beirut.
 He has more than 25 years of experience in development and human rights in postcommunist Eastern Europe, the Middle East and North Africa and sub-Saharan Africa.
 From 1998-2016 he was the Director of Programmes and Executive Director of Human Rights Education Associates (HREA).
 He has been an instructor and trainer for courses and workshops on human rights-based programming, gender-based violence, gender mainstreaming, monitoring children’s rights and monitoring women’s human rights, and women, peace and security.
 Frank has also served as a consultant for UNESCO and UNICEF, and for UNIFEM on strategies for violence against women, implementation of CEDAW (the Convention on the Elimination of All Discrimination Against Women), and the Beijing +5 review process.
 He was a member of the Advisory Committee to the Inter-Agency Standing Committee (IASC) for the course on Gender and Humanitarian Action: Different Needs, Equal Opportunities.
 Mr. Elbers holds an MA in political science from the University of Amsterdam.He is also the instructor of HREA’s Engaging Men and Boys in Gender Equality Programming

 Who should apply

 The course is intended for staff of government and inter-governmental and non-governmental organisations, development practitioners, gender focal points, or academic institutions interested in gender equality.
-Participants should have a good written command of English — the working language of the course — and have high competence and comfort with computer and Internet use.
+Participants should have a good written command of English -- the working language of the course -- and have high competence and comfort with computer and Internet use.
 HREA aims to ensure equal gender and geographical distribution across the selected participants.
 The maximum number of course participants is 25.
 A Certificate of Participation will be awarded upon successful completion of the course.
-It is also possible to audit the course.
+It is also possible to audit